Update: Go there for reports on the various actions worldwide.

 In reference to the following article, which focuses on SFP4 and the possibility of a chain of events propogated by an event there, another update:

-Tepco is now days away (today is Nov.
-15, 2013, never mind the date at the top; it's just to keep the order of articles) from beginning to remove the fuel from SFP4.
-They've built a new, boxy containment around and over the fuel pool to prevent and radiation releases (and thankfully it will keep the workers warmer in winter) and they've installed a new crane on this new structure.
+Tepco is now (today is July 15, 2014, never mind the date at the top; it's just to keep the order of articles) working to remove the fuel from SFP4.
+They've built a new, boxy containment around and over the fuel pool to prevent any radiation releases (and thankfully it will keep the workers warmer in winter) and they've installed a new crane on this structure.
 They've brought in very qualified experts in fuel removal to train their own workers -but we don't know who these workers are.
 The run-of-the-mill worker at Tepco these days is supremely unqualified to work in a nuclear plant.
-I'll keep you posted.
+As of now the inventory of SFP4 is down from 262 tons to 57.6 tons.
+Read on...

 We need to see the larger picture, and here is where the hysteria about the fuel removal does us wrong: There are 7 spent fuel pools needing attention (and I don't consider the common pool to be any less demanding of attention; it could as well be compromised by an earthquake or other mishap; see: mouse).